Skip to main content

 • Business Intelligence (BI): Analyzes large volumes of data to provide real-time insights and support decision-making.

 • Supply Chain Management (SCM): Tracks the movement of materials and goods throughout the supply chain, from procurement to delivery.
+This is beneficial for manufacturing and agricultural businesses.

 • Manufacturing and Logistics Management: Manages production runs, product assembly, quality assurance, and distribution.
+This is highly beneficial for online ecommerce businesses.

 • Inventory Management: Optimizes inventory levels, minimizes excess stock, and provides visibility into item quantities and locations.